-- Preliminary Business Case was approved by the Melbourne Water Board in late May 2018 - Functional Design Phase is now complete - DTF approval was received in late 2018 - Early civil works commenced in March 2019 and are currently 75% complete.
-These works were halted in June 2019 due to wet weather however are due to re-commence in late September 2019.
-Pending favourable weather it is anticipated these civil works will be completed by the end of 2019 - An Expression of Interest for the main Solar Contract was completed in late 2018 - Melbourne Water received the Planning Permit for the Solar Plant from Frankston Council on 17 September 2019 - The main Solar Contract tendering phase is due to commence by November 2019, with contract award expected in March 2020 - Project completion due in mid-2021, at which time the project will commence operation and generation of solar power
+- Preliminary Business Case was approved by the Melbourne Water Board in late May 2018 - Functional Design Phase is now complete - DTF approval was received in late 2018 - Early civil works commenced preparing the ground commenced was completed between March 2019 and June 2020 and is now 100% complete. - An Expression of Interest for the main Solar Contract was completed in late 2018 - Melbourne Water received the Planning Permit for the Solar Plant from Frankston Council on 17 September 2019.
+Amendments to the Planning Permit were sought by MWC and an amended Planning Permit was issued by Frankston Council on 22 May 2020 - Tenders closed for the Solar Contract in July 2020 with contract award scheduled for September 2020 - Project completion is expected by the end of October 2021, at which time the project will commence operation and generation of solar power